You will hear people talking in four different situations. Go to Listenting activity on page 15 and anwer the questions.

 Today we tell about a scientist who changed the way we understand the universe, Albert Einstein.

-Albert Einstein's theories of relativity are about the basic ideas we use to describe natural happenings.
-They are about time, space, mass, movement, and gravity.
+Einstein's theories of relativity are about the basic ideas we use to

 Albert was a quiet child who spent much of his time alone.
 He was slow to talk and had difficulty learning to read.